nsquared-team/draw-attention/readme.txt

 ### More Info on Click ###
 When a highlighted map area is clicked, show more information.

+### Go to a URL ###
+Optionally send a site visitor to another URL when clicking a highlightable area of the image.

 [vimeo https://vimeo.com/118974102]

 [Upgrade to Draw Attention Pro](http://wpdrawattention.com/) to get more features and customization:

 ### Have Multiple Interactive Images (Pro only) ###
 Need more than one interactive image on your site?
-The Pro version allows unlimited interactive images
+The Pro version allows unlimited highlightable areas on unlimited interactive images

 ### Layout Options (Pro only) ###
-Show more info about highlighted map areas in a variety of different layouts or in a lightbox
+Show more info about highlighted map areas in a variety of different layouts, including lightbox and tooltip.

 ### 20 Pre-Defined Color Palettes (Pro only) ###
 Choose from one of 20 pre-defined color palettes or use your own custom color scheme